anthonygrees/get_shirt_hot_with_splunk/labs/api.md

 | IDM UI access |	idm-ui |	443 |	Grant explicit access to IDM UI in regulated customer environments. |
 | IDM API |	idm-api |	8089 |	Grant access for add-ons that require an API.
 (Allows add-ons to send data to Splunk Cloud.) |

 3b.
-View current IP Allow list
+View current IP Allow list.
 To view the full list of existing subnets for a particular IP allow list feature type, send an HTTP GET request to the following endpoint:
 ```bash
 {baseUrl}/{stack}/adminconfig/v1/access/{feature}/ipallowlists
 ```
 For example, to view the full list of subnets for the s2s IP allow list feature type, send the following request:
 ```bash
 curl https://admin.splunk.com/{stack}/adminconfig/v1/access/s2s/ipallowlists
 ```
 The request returns the current allow list subnets for the s2s feature type only.
 For example:

 ```bash
 {